 Shareholders’ agreements are also important when something untoward happens to one of the shareholders which can have an effect on the company – i.e. there is a death, bankruptcy or long term illness.
 What if a key shareholder ceases to work in the business?
 What stops a shareholder selling shares to someone outside the company?
 Most of our businesses want to be able to at least have the chance to buy out that shareholder and have a mechanism in place for determining the price and any payment terms.

-If you would like further information please contact us on 023 8033 4661 or click below to send an email.
+If you would like further information please contact us on 023 8033 4661 or fill in the enquiry form.